Next Generation Equation-Free Multiscale Modelling of Crowd Dynamics via Machine Learning: Introduction

-A major objective, when high-fidelity microsocpic/individual/agent-based simulators and/or detailed experimental data are available, is to derive mesoscopic or macroscopic models that can be then used for rigorous numerical analysis, optimization and control of the emergent/collective dynamics, for instance, in the optimal design of spaces, the reduction of evacuation times, and the management of crowd flows \cite{Bellomo2011,albi2020mathematical,panagiotopoulos2022control}.
+A major objective, when high-fidelity microsocpic/individual/agent-based simulators and/or detailed experimental data are available, is to derive mesoscopic or macroscopic models that can then be used for numerical analysis, optimization and control of the emergent/collective dynamics, for instance, in the optimal design of spaces, the reduction of evacuation times, and the control of the flows \cite{cristiani2014multiscale,Bellomo2011,cristiani2015modeling,albi2016invisible,albi2020mathematical,auletta2022herding,panagiotopoulos2022control,gong2023crowd}.
 In this context, kinetic models serve as an intermediate bridge.
 They are typically derived analytically using statistical mechanics techniques, starting from microscopic interaction rules.
 These kinetic formulations, in turn, facilitate the derivation of macroscopic (continuum) models through asymptotic methods \cite{bellomo2015multiscale,bellomo2023human}.

 The transition from high-dimensional agent-based representations to macroscopic or hydrodynamic descriptions is commonly achieved through closure techniques.
 These methods establish relationships between higher-order moments of the microscopic distributions and a limited, smaller set of lower-order moments that capture the observable emergent behavior \cite{lee2023learning,Psarellis2024,fabiani2024task}.
-However, such closures inherently rely on assumptions that introduce biases both for modelling and analyses tasks.
-Typically, these assumptions include infinitely large populations, homogeneous agents, and uniform and/or local interaction networks, but also unknown ``behavioural'' characteristics, which can significantly impact the accuracy and validity of collective-level analyses.
+However, such closures inherently rely on assumptions that introduce biases both for modelling and analysis tasks.
+Typically, these assumptions include infinitely large populations, homogeneous agents, and uniform and/or local interaction networks, but also unknown ``behavioral'' characteristics, which can significantly impact the accuracy and validity of collective-level analyses.